thraxxed/HelicopterPlus/README.md

-# Minecart Madness
+# Helicopter +
 ## Background and Overview
-Minecart Madness is a 2d side-scrolling game where the player controls a character riding in a mine cart traveling across tracks (think Donkey Kong Country).
+Helicopter Plus is a 2-dimensional sidescrolling game in which the player controls a helicopter, initially in free-fall, which may only be moved vertically, by pressing the space bar to activate positive upward acceleration.

-The player automatically scrolls horizontally along the tracks.
-They must jump and manuever to avoid obstacles and enemies.
+The player must avoid randomly positioned obstacles and enemies, and may collect items for bonus points, and potentially power-ups.

 ## Functionality and MVP

-In Minecart Mayhem, users will be able to:
+In Helicopter Plus, users will be able to:

+* Manuever their character with slick/semi-realistic controls.
 * Collect items which reward points
 * Avoid enemies and obstacles
-* Jump
-* Enjoy a curated soundtrack and visuals
+* Accumulate points by surviving longer, and view local high scores

 ## Technologies